wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/GetStarted/GetStartedCSharpDesktop.md

 * **LongDictation Mode**: An utterance up to 2 minutes long.
 As data is sent to the server, the client will receive multiple partial results and multiple final results, based on where the server indicates sentence pauses.
 * **Intent Detection**: The server returns additional structured information about the speech input.
 To use Intent you will need to first train a model.
 See details [here](https://www.luis.ai/).

 There are example audio files to be used with this example application.
 You find the files in the repository you downloaded with this example under **SpeechToText**, in the **Windows** folder, under **samples**, in the **SpeechRecognitionServiceExample** folder.
 These example audio files will run automatically if no other files are chosen when selecting the **Use wav file for Shortphrase mode** or **Use wav file for Longdictation mode** as your speech input.
-Currently only wav and MP4 audio formats are supported.
+Currently only wav audio format is supported.

 ![Speech to Text Interface](../Images/HelloJones.PNG)